Blog

 What is the average cost of home care in Texas?

-The average cost of home care in Texas ranges from approximately $22 to $32 per hour for non-medical personal care, with skilled nursing services priced higher based on clinical complexity.
-Costs vary by geography, level of care, and hours needed per week.
+The average cost of home care in Texas ranges from approximately $22 to $32 per hour for non-medical personal care.
+Skilled nursing services are priced higher based on clinical complexity and the specific services required.
 In the Burleson and SW Fort Worth area, many families use a combination of long-term care insurance, veterans benefits, and private pay to manage the total cost.
-A free in-home assessment allows our team to build a realistic cost estimate based on your loved one's specific needs.
+A free in-home assessment allows our team to build a realistic cost estimate based on your loved one's specific needs and schedule requirements.

 Will Medicare pay for home care in Texas?

-Medicare covers skilled home health services — such as skilled nursing visits, physical therapy, and wound care — when ordered by a physician and provided by a Medicare-certified agency following a qualifying hospitalization or clinical need.
-Medicare does not cover custodial or personal care (bathing, dressing, companionship) on a long-term basis.
+Medicare covers skilled home health services — such as skilled nursing visits, physical therapy, and wound care — when ordered by a physician and provided following a qualifying hospitalization or clinical need.
+Medicare does not cover custodial or personal care such as bathing, dressing, or companionship on a long-term basis.
 If your loved one needs ongoing personal care support, that is typically covered by long-term care insurance, veterans benefits, or private pay rather than Medicare.

 What services are included in professional home care?